Alex4576/ID_IP/README.md

 <h2>Design Process</h2>
 <p>For this website, we wanted to follow the same minimalist aesthetic of our app from figma.
-Therefore we used the same type of buttons, and same ype of backgrounds.
-WHO THIS WEBSITE IS FOR: Targets users who wish to purchase musical items which can no longer be found in normal stores, people who wish to purchase exquisite one of a kind musical pieces, as well as people who want to sell off their musical items.
+Therefore we used the same type of buttons, and same type of backgrounds.
+Our Targets users are those who wish to purchase musical items which can no longer be found in normal stores, people who wish to purchase exquisite one of a kind musical pieces, as well as people who want to sell off their musical items.
 This project would benefit them greatly, as the affordability of our products allows people who are not so well off to also participate in this hobby.
 We also offer expert services to verify items sold to us would be authentic, so buyers can rest assured that items they purchase are 100% authentic. <p>

 <h3>User Stories</h3>